 Update on our local animals:

 In the Spring my neighbor started her first kitchen garden.
 Lately, it seems that ‘something’ has been eating all her plants and digging up the soil.
 I do not have the heart to tell her that it is most likely the rabbits eating the plants and the armadillo doing clean-up eating the worms and grubs.

 The other day her friend saw a strange animal in the yard and asked, “What is that?”

 My friend managed to snap a couple of photos using her phone (did I mention that my friend is smart and has a SmartPhone).
 She sent the pics to my phone somewhere around half past midnight.

-Truth is, there is a slight lag in time needed here.
-It was necessary for me to take my phone to the T-Mobile store and ask the helpful clerk to please, please, please (in my younger days I might have batted my eye lashes, but I guess being an old lady is enough to encourage the young men to offer assistance) would he kindly push the correct buttons on my phone to send the pics to my email.
+Truth is, there is a slight lag in the time needed here.
+It was necessary for me to take my phone to the T-Mobile store and ask the helpful clerk to please, please, please (in my younger days I might have batted my eyelashes, but I guess being an old lady is enough to encourage the young men to offer assistance) would he kindly push the correct buttons on my phone to send the pics to my email.

-Yes, I admit that am not smart enough to own a Smart Phone.
+Yes, I admit that am not smart enough to own a SmartPhone.

 Update September 5, 2014